 Benefits of Iron

 Iron helps the body to manufacture new hemoglobin-packed blood cells and to rid itself of carbon dioxide.
-Iron, combined with manganese and copper, helps maintain healthy blood chemistry, and facilitates the transfer of oxygen.
-It also rids the body of carbon dioxide.
+Combined with manganese and copper, it helps maintain healthy blood chemistry, and helps ease the transfer of oxygen.
+It also helps rid the body of carbon dioxide.
 Additionally, it:

 - helps the body to manufacture new hemoglobin-packed blood cells

-- and plays a role in metabolism, digestion, elimination, and circulation.
+- plays a role in metabolism, digestion, elimination, and circulation.

 - supports respiratory health